 C. K. Dexter Haven: Well, I...

-Tracy Lord: Oh, I'm such an unholy mess of a girl.
+Tracy Lord: Oh, Dexter, I'm such an unholy mess of a girl.

-C. K. Dexter Haven: Well, now, that's not conversation.
+C. K. Dexter Haven: Well, that's no good.
+That's not even conversation.

 George Kittredge: You're like some marvelous, distant, well, queen, I guess.
 You're so cool and fine and always so much your own.
 There's a kind of beautiful purity about you, Tracy, like, like a statue.